 A 70-cm-thick interval of the claystone is reversely magnetized.
-The late Aptian to Albian biostratigraphic age of the claystone suggests that this interval may be M"-1r" (also called "ISEA" after the site code used for its initial discovery in Italy), a short reversed-polarity subchron (~115 Ma) within the Cretaceous Normal Superchron.
+The late Aptian to Albian biostratigraphic age of the claystone suggests that this interval may be ISEA, a short reverse-polarity subchron (~115 Ma) within the Cretaceous normal superchron.
 The underlying basalt flows all exhibit normal polarity.
-Paleoinclination data for the basalt indicate a paleolatitude of ~19°S, essentially the same as at Site 1186 and within error of values for Sites 1183 and 1185.
+Paleoinclination data for the basalt indicate a paleolatitude of 19°S, essentially the same as at Site 1186 and within error of values for Sites 1183 and 1185.

-We cored 135.8 m of basaltic basement, which we divided into 12 units (ranging in thickness from 0.7 to 41.3 m; Fig. F35) on the basis of recrystallized limestone, significant (>10 cm thick) hyaloclastite interbeds, and/or downward changes in lava flow structure from massive to pillowed (e.g., the contact between Units 6 and 7).
+We cored 135.8 m of basaltic basement, which we divided into 12 units (ranging in thickness from 0.7 to 41.3 m; Fig. 35) on the basis of recrystallized limestone, significant (>10 cm thick) hyaloclastite interbeds, and/or downward changes in basalt structure from massive to pillowed (e.g., the contact between Units 6 and 7).
 Most of the sequence consists of pillow-lava flows.
 The only unequivocally massive portion is the fine-grained, 9-m-thick base of Unit 6; some basalt interpreted to be from pillows >2 m thick also may be from massive flows.

 The rims of the pillows contain both unaltered and altered glass.
 Basalt inside the rims is aphanitic, generally altered, and often contains spherulitic zones stained by Fe oxyhydroxide.
 In the larger pillows, the grain size coarsens gradually from aphanitic near the margins to fine grained in pillow interiors.
 The basalt is aphyric to moderately olivine phyric.
 Fresh olivine is present in some of the least-altered intervals of fine-grained basalt in pillow interiors and in the massive basalt of Unit 6.
-Rare, irregular miarolitic cavities (as large as $1 \text{ cm} \times 2 \text{ cm}$ ) are present in the interiors of pillows and in the massive portion of Unit 6.
-Shipboard ICP-AES analyses (Figs. F10, F11, F12, F13) show that the basalt is relatively primitive (MgO $\approx$ 9 wt%; Cr $\approx$ 485 ppm), like the upper 125 m of lava flows at Site 1185, and virtually identical to them in its unusually low concentrations of incompatible elements (e.g., Zr and Ti).
+Rare, irregular miarolitic cavities (as large as 1 cm × 2 cm) are present in the interiors of pillows and in the massive portion of Unit 6.
+Shipboard ICP-AES analyses (Figs. 10, 11, 12, 13) show that the basalt is relatively primitive (MgO \approx 9 wt%; Cr \approx 485 ppm), like the upper 125 m of lava flows at Site 1185, and virtually identical to them in its unusually low concentrations of incompatible elements (e.g., Zr and Ti).
 The presence of these distinctive lava flows in >100-m-thick piles at two sites 146 km apart implies that substantial volumes of this type of magma were erupted on the eastern flank of the high plateau after the main plateau-forming eruptions at ~122 Ma.

-Seawater-derived fluids have interacted at low temperatures with the basaltic basement, resulting in the most pervasive overall alteration observed during Leg 192.
+Seawater-derived fluids have interacted at low temperatures with the basaltic basement, resulting in the most pervasive overall alteration observed on Leg 192.
 This observation is consistent with the high abundance of relatively small pillows.
 Alteration occurred under highly oxidizing conditions with high water:rock ratios and resulted in the development of light and dark yellow-brown colors through the complete replacement of olivine and the alteration of groundmass to smectite (saponite and nontronite) and Fe oxyhydroxide near the outer zones of pillow margins.
-The color grades into dark brown and dark gray in the coarser grained pillow interiors.
+The color grades into dark brown and dark gray in the coarser-grained pillow interiors.
 Despite the high average level of alteration in the basalt, unaltered glass is relatively abundant at Site 1187 because of both the large number of individual pillows (i.e., more glassy margins are present per length of core) and the greater thickness of many of the glassy margins compared with those at other Leg 192 sites.
 Overall, the secondary mineral assemblages and visual characteristics of basalt alteration at all Leg 192 sites are remarkably similar to those seen elsewhere in nonplateau seafloor of varying ages.
 This similarity indicates that alteration conditions in basement on the Ontong Java Plateau were similar to those operative in typical ocean crust formed at spreading centers.